MicrosoftDocs/customer-insights/ci-docs/semantic-mappings.md

 # Semantic mappings (preview)

 Semantic mappings let you map your non-activity data to pre-defined schemas.
-These schemas help Customer Insights to better understand your data attributes.
+These schemas help Customer Insights better understand your data attributes.
 Semantic mapping and the provided data enable new insights and features in Customer Insights.
 To map your activity data to the schemas, review the [activities](activities.md) documentation.

 **Semantic mappings are currently enabled for environments based on business accounts**. *ContactProfile* is the only type of semantic mapping currently available in Customer Insights.